 - Import Drag one or more IR (.hir or .wav) files from your computer's hard drive folder directly into the Impulses panel.
-When multiple files are being dragged in, they are imported in sequence, starting with the selected IR index slot. - Export -Select one or more IR index locations in the Impulses panel and drag directly to your computer to export the IR files to the selected hard drive folder. - Copy It is also possible to drag and drop IRs within the Impulses list view to create a copy of the IR in a new index location.
+When multiple files are being dragged in, they are imported in sequence, starting with the selected IR index slot. - Export -Select one or more IR index locations in the Impulses panel and drag directly to your computer to export the IR files to the selected hard drive folder. - Load Select any of the 128 index slots which contains an imported IR file and drag and drop it directly onto a path within the current tone's Signal Flow to insert an IR block, and load the selected IR within the block.
+(Also see the following "Loading an IR" section for more options.) - Copy It is also possible to drag and drop IRs within the Impulses list view to create a copy of the IR in a new index location.\